Updated: May 25th 2022.

 As above, 95% of scam victims only have themselves to blame.
 Carelessness, ignorance and stupidity are the roots causes.
 If you don’t understand how banking works, in the modern world, learn.
 Same as your computer and Internet.
 Take some basic classes, upgrade your system, your security – passwords – learn how to turn off all but trusted “Cookies” and learn how to keep yourself and your family safe on line.

 The 5% exception are the elderly among us – and sadly, they make up the biggest prize for professional on line thieves.
 So take time to visit your parents, grandparents, retirement homes and help spread awareness of the dangers of the Internet and ways to stay safe.

 Over time scammers change or update their game.
 Our original article dealt mostly with sextortion as that was the flavour of the day.
 However, email scams come in many forms – today most depend on Bitcoin as ransom payment because of its anonymity.
 We will outline them and their history below.

 REMINDER: As of May 2022, the page is now a little unwieldy, so maybe the link index opposite is useful?

 UPDATE: As scammers and thieves are exposed they come up with newer trick.
 We will update them here so check back often to stay ahead of the curve.

-Current or Latest flavour of Bitcoin Sextortion scam
+Current or Latest Bitcoin Sextortion scam